ZiadJ/Humania-Decision-Making/README.md

   - typescript
 ---

-# ExpressJS Prisma Example
+# Group decision-making system

-This is an [ExpressJS](https://expressjs.com/) REST API that uses [Prisma](https://www.prisma.io/) to connect to a Postgres database and CRUD todos.
+This is a prototypal system for making decisions collectively based on needs/wants vs. resource availability

 ## 💁‍♀️ How to use